-- 4.1.1 As evidence of such a program, the Contractor shall prepare a written Quality Assurance Plan (QAP) which describes the procedures that are implemented to: - C Maintain data integrity, validity, and usability;

-- C Detect problems through data assessment and establish corrective action procedures which keep the analytical process reliable; and - C Document all aspects of the measurement process to provide data which are technically sound and legally defensible. - 4.1.2 The QAP must present, in specific terms, the policies, organization, objectives, functional guidelines, and specific QA/QC activities designed to achieve the data quality requirements in this contract.
+- 4.1.1 As evidence of such a program, the Contractor shall prepare a written QAP which describes the procedures that are implemented to: - C Maintain data integrity, validity, and usability; - C Ensure that analytical measurement systems are maintained in an acceptable state of stability and reproducibility; - C Detect problems through data assessment and establish corrective action procedures which keep the analytical process reliable; and - C Document all aspects of the measurement process to provide data which are technically sound and legally defensible. - 4.1.2 The QAP must present, in specific terms, the policies, organization, objectives, functional guidelines, and specific QA/QC activities designed to achieve the data quality requirements in this contract.
 Where applicable, Standard Operating Procedures (SOPs) pertaining to each element shall be included or referenced as part of the QAP.
 The QAP shall be paginated consecutively in ascending order.
-The QAP shall be available during on-site laboratory evaluations and shall be submitted within 7 days of written request by the USEPA Regional Contract Laboratory Program Project Officer (CLP PO).
-Additional information relevant to the preparation of a QAP can be found in USEPA and American Society for Testing and Materials (ASTM) publications. - 4.2 Required Elements of a Quality Assurance Plan
+The QAP shall be available during on-site laboratory evaluations and shall be submitted within 7 days of written request by the Project Officer (PO).
+Additional information relevant to the preparation of a QAP can be found in USEPA and American Society for Testing and Materials (ASTM) publications. - 4.2 Required Elements of a Quality Assurance Plan (QAP)